shivam1808/AI-based-Virtual-Assistant/README.md

 We connect our virtual assistant to __sqlite database__ so that execution of commands or instruction can be done very easily.
 We used different __python libraries__ such as speech_recognition, Wikipedia, wolframalpha, file_search, etc. for the purpose to attain automation.

+## Requirements:

+-> Ananconda Navigator
+-> Make sure you install these packages before moving forward to other python libraries-

+`sudo apt install libasound-dev portaudio19-dev libportaudio2 libportaudiocpp0 ffmpeg libav-tools`

+You can run `pip install -r requirements.txt` to install them all.

+## Installation:

+`conda create -n env_name python==3.6` : Create a python3.6 environment for better compatibilty with other libraries.

+You can run `pip install -r requirements.txt` to install them all.

+Run `python start.py` : to start the virtual assistant

 ## Conclusion:
 We have built an Artificial Intelligence based Virtual Assistant for both Linux and Windows with the integration of sqlite database, NLP and TFLearn.